 The report also identifies information and technology gaps in bioenergy research and development strategies.

 The next stage of Peter’s research project will be looking at a life cycle analysis.
 Such an analysis involves considering an entire production system.
 For example, if a forest is used for biomass, this evaluation will consider how much energy is necessary to grow the forest in the first place.

 From that, the scientists calculate how much energy had to be consumed initially to produce the bioenergy, along with consumption of other resources, and production or reduction of greenhouse gases.

 Peter’s work at Scion is concerned with new uses for biomass resources that consider sustainability and smart uses for future generations.

-The full reports from the Bioenergy Options for New Zealand project can be seen here.
+The full reports from the Bioenergy Options for New Zealand project can be seen here on the NIWA website.

 More information about Scion's research.

 Information about bioenergy on the Bioenergy Association website.

 EECA (Energy Efficiency and Conservation Authority) focuses on energy efficiency and the use of renewable energy sources.